International Publishers Association: UNESCO initiatives

-Part of the IPA’s mission is to distribute free literary materials to those in need.
-To fulfill this mission the IPA maintains working relations with UNESCO.
-The IPA supports the Florence Agreement on the Importation of Educational, Scientific and Cultural Materials (1950) and the Nairobi Protocol (1976).
+The IPA maintains working relations with UNESCO and IPA supports the Florence Agreement on the Importation of Educational, Scientific and Cultural Materials (1950) and the Nairobi Protocol (1976).
 These international treaties allow for the free circulation of educational, scientific, and cultural materials without customs fees.
 One hundred countries around the world have ratified the Florence Agreement.

 The IPA also helped establish UNESCO’s World Book and Copyright Day.
 The purpose of this day is to promote reading, publishing and the protection of intellectual property through copyright.